 As a result of STP, businesses will no longer be required to complete payment summaries at the end of the financial year.
 Due to the new reporting system, the ATO will have already received this information.
 You may not need to provide your employees with a payment summary at the end of financial year for certain payments you report through Single Touch Payroll.
 The ATO will make that information available to employees through myGov.

 Your payroll cycle will not change.
 You can still pay your employees weekly, fortnightly or monthly.
 Your payment due date for PAYG withholding and super contributions will not change.
 However, you can choose to pay earlier.

 Ask your payroll provider

 Find out how your payroll provider will offer Single Touch Payroll reporting.
 This may be through an update to your existing software or an additional service.
 Find out the type of support your provider will offer to help with the transition.
 You can also ask your agent to report to the ATO through Single Touch Payroll on your behalf.
-Billings + Ellis can help you with Single Touch Payroll reporting.
+Billings + Ellis can help you with STP reporting.

 Stay up-to-date with ATO news

 The ATO has been working closely with payroll solution and service providers.
 They regularly publish information and updates on their website.
 The following link will take you to the ATO website and all their information regarding Single Touch Payroll. https://www.ato.gov.au/Business/Single-Touch-Payroll/